Burnout Prevention: The Hidden Business Strategy Leaders Can’t Ignore

 Meanwhile, Company B thrives—its employees are engaged, productive, and resilient.

 The key difference?
-A commitment to regular wellness workshops that act as proactive check-ups, preventing small issues from becoming costly crises.
+A commitment to regular wellness initiatives that act as proactive check-ups, preventing small issues from becoming costly crises.

 When organizations neglect wellness, they face: